No. 5 Squadron RNZAF: World War II

-Cold war
+Cold War

 Following the war, the squadron was re-equipped with 16 Short Sunderland MR.5s and based at Laucala Bay, in the suburbs of Suva, Fiji, tasked with maritime surveillance "over the vast South Pacific Ocean, medical evacuation flights, and communications flights for the colonial administrators."
 From 1965, the squadron relocated to Whenuapai, Auckland, to re-equip with five Lockheed P-3B Orions in the anti-submarine role.
 The squadron withdrew its last flight of Sunderlands from Laucala Bay in 1967.

 The P-3B fleet was upgraded in the mid 1980s (Project Rigel) with a more modern radar (APS-134), an IRDS camera, a digital computing bus, and electronic displays/information management system.
 They were subsequently redesignated P-3K.
 A sixth aircraft was purchased from the RAAF during the Project Rigel upgrade.

 No. 5 Squadron won the Fincastle Trophy for anti-submarine work on a number of occasions, although in recent years the focus has shifted from anti-submarine warfare to broader maritime patrol and search and rescue missions.

+In the late 1990s, Project "Sirius" aimed to upgrade tactical systems and sensors aboard the Orions.
+A shortlist of potential companies was issued on 9 December 1998 naming Lockheed Martin Tactical Defence System; Boeing; Raytheon Systems; and Dornier; the project was under way for several years; but eventually drew to a close without producing results.